Sslaxx/Godot_Sonic_Engine/Docs/Design/00_Overview.md

 ## Game Analysis

 This isn\'t a game; it\'s an engine/framework on which to build games from.
 By design, games that are Sonic-like.
 It is intended to allow at the very least play as a Sonic-type game through multiple 2D levels.
+Developers should document the things for their game; this is just the design docs for the framework.

 ## Mission Statement